-Buying immovable property in Malta
+Buying Immovable Property in Malta

 A duty on transfers of property situated in Malta (stamp duty) is payable on a transfer of property.
 The duty is normally paid by the purchaser, and amounts to 5% of the transfer value of the property.
 1% is paid on the promise of sale agreement, whilst the remaining 4% is paid on the final deed of the transfer.

-Renting out immovable property in Malta
+Renting out Immovable Property in Malta

 The rental income would normally be taxed at the normal tax rates applicable in Malta (progressive rates up to a maximum of 35% depending on the amount of the income).
 Deductions for interest paid on loan financing of the purchase of the property, and some other small deductions are usually allowed against the rental income.

 A special tax scheme for rental income is available whereby the rental income, without any deductions, is brought to tax at 15%.
 Using the special tax scheme is at the option of the owner.
 Short lets to tourists may be classified as a trade and result in VAT registration obligations for the owner and Malta Tourism Authority licence obligations for the property in question.

-Selling immovable property in Malta
+Selling Immovable Property in Malta

 Malta imposes a tax on the sale of properties situated in Malta.
 The normal sales tax rate is 8% of the transfer value of the property.
 This is a flat tax charged on the market value of the property (less brokerage charges) and it is charged regardless of whether the seller is making a profit on the sale or not.